 This is going to be a massive build so do prepare yourself before jumping into it.
 The front of the house is going to have a few alterations with respect to the 52-block width we mentioned earlier.

-The next step is to use three blocks of Smooth Quartz Slab ahead and place three blocks of Smooth Quartz Stairs right to it.
-You now have to get into the interior of this cool Minecraft house idea.
-A combination of White Concrete and Light Gray Concrete will help you achieve the best results here.
+A combination of White Concrete and Light Gray Concrete will help you achieve the best results for this house.
 Another material that can be used here is Polished Diorite for extra flair.
 Take your time with the build and you definitely won’t regret all the hard work.

 Suburban Minecraft House